teamtomo/.github/profile/README.md

 Welcome to the **TeamTomo** GitHub organization.

-*Modular tools the cryo-ET Python community can depend on*
+*modular Python packages the cryo-ET community can depend on*

 ## Core concepts